-It is the policy of SERC to provide a smoke-free environment in all agency facilities.
+SERC provides a smoke-free environment in all agency facilities.
 Smoking, including the use of electronic nicotine delivery systems and vapor products, is prohibited.
-SERC staff who smoke must do so outdoors in the designated smoking areas in the rear of the buildings and at least 25 feet away from building entrances, outdoor air intakes, and operable windows as per state law.
-This policy also applies to SERC patrons, independent contractors, and visitors while on the premises.
+SERC staff who smoke must do so outdoors in the designated smoking areas at least 25 feet away from building entrances, outdoor air intakes, and operable windows as per state law.
+This also applies to SERC patrons, independent contractors, and visitors while on the premises.
 Interested employees should speak to the Human Resources Manager regarding the specific locations.